stijnvanouplines/mailconfig/README.md

     "Submit": ""
 }
 ```
 Move the file to the `languages/` folder.
-Thats it!
+That's it!
 Your file will now be recognized by the script and your language wil be available from the dropdown menu.

 *To disable a language just delete the language file from the language folder.*

 ## Todo
-- [] Document how to implement on a Apache/NGINX server
+- [ ] Document how to implement on a Apache/NGINX server
-- [] Document how to configure DNS settings
+- [ ] Document how to configure DNS settings